Mwaumba/yolo/backend/Explanation.md

 - **Deployment**: Manages the deployment of the backend and frontend services.
 - **StatefulSet**: Used for the database to ensure persistent storage.
 - **Services**: Exposes the pods to the internet and facilitates internal communication.
+- **PersistentVolumeClaims** are used to request storage for the database, compliant with Autopilot constraints.
 These manifests ensure that the application is deployed correctly and can scale as needed.